MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `D) Use the ROW_NUMBER window function with PARTITION by unique ID along with WHERE row equals 1.`

-**Quick reason:** Use the ROW_NUMBER window function with PARTITION by unique ID along with WHERE row equals 1.

 <details>
 <summary>Full explanation</summary>